 Mr. Richard Harris claims that a T-Mobile employee knowingly processed a fraudulent SIM swap to an unknown individual who has visited a T-Mobile branch pretending to be him.
-Mr. Richard has set up a PIN that is only known to him & shall be required when requesting for a SIM swap.
+Mr. Richard has set up a PIN that is only known to him & shall be required when requesting a SIM swap.

 Because of T-Mobile's alleged negligence, Mr. Richard Harris lost worth at least $55,000 in BTC from his Coinbase account that the hacker took over after their successful fraudulent SIM swap."

 02/10/2022 UPDATE George Brounell requested the Court enter an order for a correction re: MOTION for Pro Hac Vice _of Rose S. McCarty. _

 02/08/2022 Update *Geoffrey Brounell, counsel for Defendant T-Mobile USA, Inc respectfully moves this Court for the admission pro hac vice of Rose S. McCarty, Esq. *Plaintiff respectfully requests to the Court to deny the Motion for Admission Pro Hac Vice. *AND NOW, this 8th day of February 2022, the Motion for Admission Pro Hac Vice of Rose S. McCarty, the court ordered, that the motion is GRANTED, thus Rose S. McCarty is admitted pro hac vice to appear before this Court and participate in this action on behalf of T-Mobile USA, Inc.

 **1/31/2022 Update ** Mr. Harris contractually agreed to arbitrate his claims rather than to pursue them in court.
 Case in pending.